 Dendrite Clinical Systems Ltd

 Data is collected, processed and erased under the jurisdiction of the country where the data is held, and the legal basis for holding these data varies from one country to another.
-In the UK the data is managed under the provisions of the Data Protection Act 1998, which is independently monitored by the Information Commissioners Office (ICO).
+In the UK the data is managed under the provisions of the Data Protection Act 2018, which is independently overseen by the Information Commissioners Office (ICO).

-Everyone collecting patient identifiable information must comply with the Common Law Duty of Confidence and it is the responsibility of these organisations to ensure that Information provided by the patients to the hospitals in confidence will only be used for the purposes explained to the patient and to which they have consented, unless there are other circumstances covered by the law.
+Everyone collecting personal information must comply with the Common Law Duty of Confidentiality and it is the responsibility of these organisations to ensure that Information provided by the patients to the hospitals in confidence will only be used for the purposes explained to the patient and to which they have consented, unless there are other circumstances covered by the law.

 Dendrite, as a customer of the NHS, and other health related organisations across the World, must also comply, but as contracted data processors, we are reliant upon those who collect and supply the data to us to ensure their own compliance before handing the data over to us or allowing us access to it.

-Dendrite complies with the NHS Confidentiality Code of Conduct - All Dendrite staff protect patient identifiable information, and only undertake actions on the data as agreed with the customer providing the data.
-All data is held in accordance with the UK Data Protection Act 1998 and Information Governance guidelines.
+Dendrite complies with the NHS Confidentiality Code of Conduct - .
+All data is held in accordance with the UK Data Protection Act 2018 and Information Governance guidelines.

 When providing remote access support services, or working on a hosted server, if copies of data need to be made, the copy is either stored on the customer server, or, if required to be downloaded, is logged and held on a 256-bit encrypted hard disk drive until such time as there is no need to retain that data.
 At this time the data is deleted from the encrypted hard disk drive and closed on the log.